angelorodem/SuggestionTrie/README.md

 ## Examples

-Search for a word (in this example a password) in a list with +256M entries in µs.
+Search for a word (in this example, an password) in a list with +256M entries in µs.
 <img src="https://github.com/angelorodem/SuggestionTree/blob/master/doc_imgs/alot.gif?raw=true">

-Find data associated with a word like file paths.
+You can add custom data to the indexed suggestions, like file paths, dates, hashes, etc.
 <img src="https://github.com/angelorodem/SuggestionTree/blob/master/doc_imgs/files.gif?raw=true">

 ## Usage